krwillxyz/tongs/README.md

 Future Development Ideas
 --------------------------------------------

-* Central, Github hosted, config files for teams.
+ - [ ] Central, Github hosted, config files for teams.
 Teams could create one central list to manage who is on various code reviews for different languages.
-* Github and SVN intergration
+ - [ ] Github and SVN intergration
-* Ability to Add reviewers to existing reviews
+ - [ ] Ability to Add reviewers to existing reviews
-* Ability to see list of current reviews
+ - [ ] Ability to see list of current reviews
-* Refactor code
+ - [ ] Refactor code
-* Mask Passwords
-* etc, etc, etc.....
+ - [ ] MASK PASSWORDS

 ## Contributing